The Art Of Philanthropy In The Time Of Coronavirus – A Smart Business Move For Ad Agencies

 85% of consumers have a more positive image of a product or company when it supports a cause they care about.

 90% of consumers want companies to tell them the ways they are supporting causes.
 Put another way: More than 278 million people in the U.S. want to know what a company is doing to beneﬁt a cause.

 My agency Citrus was closely aligned with the Make-A-Wish Foundation of Oregon.
 We donated our services in producing marketing strategies, branding, collateral materials and Internet marketing.
-We mention our Make-A-Wish association and show our work when we pitch new business.
+We mentioned our Make-A-Wish association and show our work when we pitched new business.
 I was on the Make-A-Wish board.
 By mentioning our philanthropy, we upped Make A Wish’s awareness.

 Importantly, our account management team, designers and copywriters viewed working on Make-A-Wish as one of the most rewarding things that they did at Citrus.
 Granting wishes was very important to us.
 Everyone at Citrus benefited from our association.